surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## SSH
+f you’re connecting Looker to your database without using an SSH tunnel, please proceed on to Database Configuration.

+If you’re connecting with a tunnel server, which is the same as your database host, you should provide the following information to your Looker analyst:

+IP address or DNS name of the database server
+SSH port of the database server
+Database port number
+If you’re connecting with a tunnel server, which is separate from your database host, you should provide the following information to your Looker analyst:

+IP address or DNS name of the database server as seen from the tunnel server Database port number as seen from the tunnel server
-**Over SSH** to access network services securely using an access key
+IP address or DNS name of the tunnel server as seen from the public internet SSH port of the tunnel server as seen from the public internet Username on the tunnel server for the SSH connection (the standard is looker) **Over SSH** to access network services securely using an access key

 **3. Dialects** select the accurate dialect from the list using drop down option.